Dynamic Assortment Selection under the Nested Logit Models: UCB-based dynamic assortment planning policies

 \end{corollary}

-We make several remarks on the regret upper bound in Corollary \ref{cor:regret-preliminary}.
-First, when $T > M$ and the number of items per nest $N$ is small, the dominating term in Eq.~(\ref{eq:regret-preliminary}) is $\tilde O(\sqrt{MNT})$.
-This matches the lower bound result $\Omega(\sqrt{MT})$ in Theorem \ref{thm:lower-bound} when $N$ is a constant.
-When the number of items per nest $N$ is large compared to the time horizon $T$, the dominating term in Eq.~(\ref{eq:regret-preliminary}) is $\tilde O(MN^2)$.
-We will show later in Sec.~\ref{sec:discretization} how regret can be improved by considering a ``discretization'' approach under such large $N$ settings.
+We make several remarks on the regret upper bound in Corollary \ref{cor:regret-preliminary}. {In online and bandit learning literature, the time horizon $T$ is usually considered to be the dominating term asymptotically.} Therefore, when $T > M$ and the number of items per nest $N$ is small as compared to $T$, the dominating term in Eq.~(\ref{eq:regret-preliminary}) is $\tilde O(\sqrt{MNT})$.
+This matches the lower bound result $\Omega(\sqrt{MT})$ in Theorem \ref{thm:lower-bound} within a factor of $\sqrt{N}$.
+We give further discussion on this gap of $O(\sqrt{N})$ in Sec.~\ref{sec:lower}.
+We will also show later in Sec.~\ref{sec:discretization} how to deal with a large $N$ case by considering a ``discretization'' heuristic.